 9 Peaks Challenge

-To successfully challenge a category record the challenger/s need to adhere to all applicable rules.
+The 9 Peaks Challenge is open to all and covers various categories to choose from.
+To compete for a Fastest Known Time in any category all the challenge rules apply.
 The clock starts at the foot of the first peak and stops on the summit of the last peak.

-About 9 Peaks Challenge
+About the Challenge

 Wall of Honour